BinushBabu/Simple-ToDo-App-For-Learn-Kotlin-Programming-Language/README.md

 - create a priority to todo tasks and its shows in different tags
 - add history page
-- add search in history with sorting and filtering
+- add search in history page with sorting and filtering
-- add call and message option in notification aswell as reminder screen
+- add call and message option in notification as well as reminder screen